danijar/computer-game/README.md

 Graphics Application
 ====================

 This is a modular game engine architecture for grounded cross platform graphics applications.
-It provides managers for messaging, entities and automatedly storing them in databases.
-Additionally, it provides functionality for unified logging, scripting, file access and asset management.
-Currently implemented modules cover OpenGL rendering, physics simulation, text drawing, skydome, character control, voxel based terrain and more.
+It provides managers for messaging, entities, automated storing to databases, unified logging, scripting, file access and asset management.
+Currently implemented modules cover advanced OpenGL rendering, physics simulation, text drawing, skydome, character control, voxel based terrain and more.

 The application is thought out and written by Danijar Hafner.